-Using Subutai, we are barbarian hordes knocking on the doors of the establishment that tries to control and monitor our systems, harvest our activities, and track our relations.
-We are sick and tired of vendor lock-in, and unpleasant end-of-the-month surprises from the big cloud providers.
+Using Subutai, we are outliers --hordes knocking on the doors of the establishment that tries to control and monitor our systems, harvest our activities, and track our relations.
+We are sick and tired of vendor lock-in, and unpleasant end-of-the-month billing surprises from the Big Cloud providers.
 We do not want to be beholden to institutions, corporations or foreign governments’ laws.
 We do not want to be at the mercy of hackers or closed source commercial software with backdoors.
-We want a safe and productive existence on the greatest digital silk road, the Internet, which should empower us all, even those trying to make a buck.
-Collectively strengthened with open technologies including Peer-to-Peer (P2P) Cloud Computing, and Blockchain, the horde possesses enough resources to surpass the power of a million Amazons and Googles while decentralizing control.
+We want a safe and productive existence on the greatest digital marketplace, the Internet, which should empower us all, even those trying to make a buck.
+Collectively strengthened with open technologies including Peer-to-Peer (P2P) Cloud computing and Blockchain, the horde possesses enough resources to surpass the power of a million Amazons and Googles while decentralizing control.
 We are all “Dogs of War”.
 We are ready to do battle for our independence and our privacy.
 Become one of us, come join us as we make plans to dominate the world in the War Room.

-Open source software and hardware is very important to us.
+Open Source software and hardware is very important to us and is the backbone of our organization.
 We want more and better products to benefit home users and small businesses.
-We created an open source contribution program where people can contribute resources to GitHub projects.
-In return for resources to test their products and run project infrastructure, open source projects create blueprints for applications.
-These applications are made publically available on the Subutai Bazaar for anyone to fire up on their personal cloud.
-Those contributing computer resources to open source projects get credit for their contributions and earn Goodwill on the platform to purchase resources from others.
-This is a win-win-win, a grand slam for everyone.
+We created an Open Source contribution program where people can contribute resources to GitHub projects.
+In return for resources to test their products and run project infrastructure, Open Source projects create blueprints for applications.
+These applications are made publicly available on the Subutai Bazaar for anyone to fire up on their personal cloud.
+Those contributing computer resources to Open Source projects get credit for their contributions and earn GoodWill on the platform to purchase resources from others.
+This is a win-win-win: a grand slam for everyone.

 When anyone can run cloud applications, consume, and provide cloud services in a safe and productive environment, a cloud sharing economy emerges, and its disruptive effects will benefit everyone by accelerating the race to zero.
 We want billions of mini-Amazons popping up all over the world.
 We want to stop the needless waste of electricity on idle computers and help the environment by requiring less power hungry data centers.
 We want clouds to be able to be efficient by running closer to user load.
 We want the Internet to be a better place for personal and business computing.
-Mercilessly, we want to take back the cloud!How can I help?
+Mercilessly, we want to conquer the Cloud!